3 Mai

-3 Mai (3마이) is the third studio album by South Korean singer Psy, released on September 19, 2002 by Pan Entertainment.
-It contains 15 songs, including the two singles "Champion" and "Paradise".
+3 Mai (3마이) is the third studio album by South Korean singer Psy, released on September 19, 2002, by Pan Entertainment.
+It contains 15 songs, including the two singles "챔피언 (Champion)" and "낙원 (Paradise)".
 By February 2003, the album sold over 135,000 copies in South Korea.

 Background and release

 The third album was released in September 2002 with a launch on an internet music site.
-The title of the album "3 mai" means cheap.
+The title of the album "3 Mai" means cheap.
 Unlike his previous albums, the lyrics were less explicit.
-Regarding the change, Psy commented that "3mai was intended as a project for taking a break, however, it should not be intended as a change of my personality."
-Lee Sun-hee, Kim Wan-sun, Park mi kyung, and Lee Jae-hoon of Cool featured in the album as vocals, as well as Park Jae-Eun, Psy's older sister.
+Regarding the change, Psy commented that "3 Mai was intended as a project for taking a break, however, it should not be intended as a change of my personality."
+Lee Sun-hee, Kim Wan-sun, Park Mi-kyung, and Lee Jae-hoon of Cool featured in the album as vocals, as well as Park Jae-Eun, Psy's older sister.

 Composition

-The song "Royal Family" aims to criticize Korean marriage agencies which arrange meetings based on their academic credentials and wealth.
-The song "Peacefully" is about his longing for his grandfather who died on the third day of Psy's arrest for marijuana charges.
-The song "Celebrities" aims to criticize politicians using celebrity scandals during elections to gain more votes.
-The timely release, during Seoul's enthusiasm over the 2002 FIFA World Cup, and a title track "Champion" with its "crowd-pumping vibe" which became "massively popular", confirmed his place in the Korean music world and on the K-pop scene.
+The song "로얄패밀리 (Royal Family)" aims to criticize Korean marriage agencies which arrange meetings based on their academic credentials and wealth.
+The song "안녕히 (Goodbye)" is about his longing for his grandfather who died on the third day of Psy's arrest for marijuana charges.
+The song " (Celebrities)" aims to criticize politicians using celebrity scandals during elections to gain more votes.
+The timely release, during Seoul's enthusiasm over the 2002 FIFA World Cup, and a title track "챔피언 (Champion)" with its "crowd-pumping vibe" which became "massively popular", confirmed his place in the Korean music world and on the K-pop scene.

-The title song "Champion" was also inspired by Korean street cheering during the 2002 World Cup.
+The title song "챔피언 (Champion)" was also inspired by Korean street cheering during the 2002 World Cup.
 The song's lyrics include the word "ganggangsullae", the name of a traditional Korean folk dance that brings people together in a large circle to dance and play; with the message that "true champions are the ones who know how to have fun."
 Psy said about the song, "During the World Cup, I saw Korean people really loosen up to just have fun", and "I wanted to encourage that same carefree enjoyment, even without the soccer".

 Critical reception

-Paul Lester of The Guardian called "Champion" a "thrashy disco" which heavily samples Axel F by Harold Faltermeyer".
-Jeff Benjamin of Billboard said, "'Champion' is a funky dance track that uses video game-like synthesizers years before the EDM explosion.
+Paul Lester of The Guardian called "챔피언" a "thrashy disco" which heavily samples Axel F by Harold Faltermeyer".
+Jeff Benjamin of Billboard said, "'챔피언" is a funky dance track that uses video game-like synthesizers years before the EDM explosion.
 With self-empowering lyrics and the repeated title word in the chorus, the song doubled as an anthem for South Korea when they hosted the World Cup in Seoul that year."